beebooplena/Project-2/README.md

 #### Javascript
 * The JShint Javascript code quality tool showed no errors when tested, but showed one warning:
-"Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (runGame)" To fix this warning, I could try to to make the loop in to an own function, that would return playerChoice.
+"Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (runGame)" To fix this warning, I could try to to make the loop in to it`s own function, that would return playerChoice.

 #### Metrics from Jshint
 * There are 8 functions in this file.